-To better understand the functionality of the CAD Import Module, first review some general background information about CAD file formats.
+To better understand the file import related functionality of LiveLinkTM for SOLIDWORKS®, first review some general background information about CAD file formats

 CAD Software, Geometry Kernels, and File Formats

 Each CAD program uses a geometry kernel to create a mathematical description of the objects and to calculate the results of solid-modeling operations.
 Parasolid® and ACIS® are the two most common kernels, and many CAD programs license these kernels.
 In addition, some programs use their own kernel (as does COMSOL).
 Each of these kernels has a native file format associated with it.
 For example, the Parasolid file format is simply called Parasolid, and the one from ACIS is called ACIS or SAT®.